VVRud/roman_clf/README.md

 ## Data structure

-`data` folder contains original _'dirty'_ data of roman images, splitted by classes.
-Number of images in single class folder can be any from 0 to Infinity.
+`data` folder contains original _'dirty'_ data of Roman images, split by classes.
+The number of images in a single class folder can be any from 0 to Infinity.
 For example, folder `data/1` contains all images marked as class `1`.

-`data_clean` folder contains resized, grayscaled and augmented images, splitted by classes.
-Number of images in single class folder must be set in config file.
+`data_clean` folder contains resized, grayscaled and augmented images, split by classes.
+The number of images in a single class folder must be set in the config file.
-For example, folder `data_clean/1` contains resized, grayscaled and augmented images, marked as class `1`.
+For example, the folder `data_clean/1` contains resized, grayscaled and augmented images, marked as class `1`.

-`data_splitted` folder contains data, splitted into train and test datasets.
-Number of single class in train dataset must be set in config file.
+`data_splitted` folder contains data, split into train and test datasets.
+The number of single class in train dataset must be set in the config file.
 For example, `data_clean/train/1` contains train images, marked as class `1`.

 ## Data desciption and cleaning process

-It was decided to create about 120 images for each class (roman numbers from 1 to 8) and augment that data to get more variative dataset, so that neural network could be more robust to different variations of data.
+It was decided to create about 120 images for each class (roman numbers from 1 to 8) and augment that data to get a more versatile dataset so that neural network could be more robust to different variations of data.
 To achieve a goal of 120 images per class, every team member wrote his variations of roman digits with his/her unique handwriting multiple times.
-Later there were deleted images, which were wery dirty and neural network was not able to learn specific fetures for them.
+Later there were deleted images, which were very dirty and neural network was not able to learn specific features for them.

-Process of data cleaning includes resizing images, grayscaling them and saving to folder `data_clean`.
+The process of data cleaning includes resizing images, grayscaling them and saving to folder `data_clean`.

 ## Data augmentation and splitting